mlflow/mlflow/docs/source/tracking.rst

 Organizing Runs in Experiments
 ------------------------------

-MLflow allow you to group runs under experiments, which can be useful for comparing runs intended to tackle a particular task.
+MLflow allows you to group runs under experiments, which can be useful for comparing runs intended to tackle a particular task.
 You can create experiments via the CLI (``mlflow experiments``) or via the :py:func:`create_experiment` Python API.
 You can pass the experiment ID for a individual run via the CLI (for example, ``mlflow run ... --experiment-id [ID]``) or via the ``MLFLOW_EXPERIMENT_ID``